10 things that changed in J&K after the abrogation of Article 370

 No funerals for terrorists

-The biggest change that observers saw and appreciated in addressing the pro-terror ecosystem in Kashmir was the ban on the grand funerals of terrorists killed by security forces.
-These hugely attended funerals romanticised terrorism and motivated youth to join a terrorist organisation.
-No wonder, Kashmir no longer sees stone-throwing armies of youth out on the road and a 90 per cent fall in the recruitment of locals in terrorist organizations.
-Organisations like Hurriyat Conference vanished overnight.
+The biggest change that observers saw and has helped in eneutralising the pro-terror ecosystem in Kashmir is the ban on the grand funeral ceremonies of terrorists killed by security forces.
+These hugely attended funerals, till six years ago, had romanticised terrorism and motivated youth to join a terrorist organisation.
+The bodies of the local terrorists are now buried in the presence of their families.
+Those of foreign terrorists are also given a quiet funeral by the security forces in the presence of a Moulvi.

 Focused counterterrorism approach

-ALSO READ: Article 370 going ended the anti-women inheritance regime of J&K
+ALSO READArticle 370 going ended the anti-women inheritance regime of J&K

 Tourism